for Libertarian Party Candidates and Activists

 I will not advocate more government intrusion in one are

-ss in a related area.
+while calling for less in a related area.
 I will never imply

 that liberty is not desirable immediately.

 pledge not to contradict the Libertarian Party Platform in prepared

 statements and promotional materials.
 If I hold a position that

 contradicts the Platform, I will, in response to questions, always

 present the Party's official position before my own position.